roggc/dinou/README.md

 - Support for the use of an import alias in `tsconfig.json` or `jsconfig.json` file.

+- Error handling with `error.tsx` pages, differentiationg behaviour in production and in development.

 ## Table of contents

 - [Routing system, layouts, pages, not found pages, ...](#routing-system-layouts-pages-not-found-pages-)